-- The trafficable areas on Ground Floor including the pedestrian footpaths within and around the site. - Central landscape communal areas within and around the site. - Public Plaza located at the northern corner of the site. - The various private terraces and balcony areas associated with the residential apartments on the northern, southern and western aspects of the development.
+- The trafficable areas on Ground Floor including the pedestrian footpaths within and around the site. - Central landscape communal areas within and around the site. - Public Plaza located at the northern corner of the site. - The various private terraces and balcony areas associated with the residential apartments on all aspects of the subject developments.